vuong056/MagiCoil/README.md

-# MAGNETIC PARTICLE SPECTROSCOPY-BASED HANDHELD DEVICE - MAGICOIL
+# MAGICOIL

 The current EE design in regards to the "Magicoil" device consists of four elements: Power, Micro-controller, Signal Generation, and Lock-In/ADC.
 The Micro-controller is used to control signal generation, receive the return signal from the pick-up coils and communicate with external applications (Android App, PC).
-The lock-In amplier is for picking up that return signal, and can be modeled as a very tight band-pass lter followed by a very high gain amplier, and is typically used for applications where we are searching for very tiny signals (which is the goal here!)
+The lock-In amplier is for picking up that return signal, and can be modeled as a very tight band-pass lter followed by a very high gain amplier, and is typically used for applications where we are searching for very tiny signals (which is the goal here!).

 ## Specification: